Professor of Social Work

 Capstone Mentor

-Dr. Kelly is active in several roles including working with the Quinnipiac University Prison Project, teaching trauma-informed and mindfulness based classes within Connecticut prisons, acting as member of the New Haven Women's Resettlement Working Group, and is a board member of both the New Lifestyles Women Empowerment Community and Next Level Empwerment Program.
+Dr. Kelly is active in several roles including acting as Director of Prison Education and Community Engagement at Quinnipiac University, teaching trauma-informed and mindfulness based classes within Connecticut prisons, and collaborating with area organizations led by and for formerly incarcerated folks acting for personal and systems change.
 She also continues to maintain a small private practice, working with survivors of violence.

 Education